Ray (contrib)

 Configuration

 The Ray offline store can be configured in your feature_store.yaml file.
-Below are two main configuration patterns:
+It supports three execution modes:

 For simple data I/O operations without distributed processing: